alwilde/ghost-with-s3/README.md

 A potentially incomplete list of versions include: 3.14.0, 2.38.1, 2.31.1

 ## License
 This project uses the Unlicense.
-Refer to the LICENSE file, as well as the Ghost license and storage adapater license for more information.
+Refer to the LICENSE file, as well as the Ghost license and storage adapter license for more information.